Best Spotting Scope For Birding | Top Rated Spotting Scope For Birding

 The Endeavor weighs a hefty 66.7 ounces and has a built-in tripod mounting shoe.
 The body of the Endeavor is manufactured from magnesium alloy and has a rubber armor that protects it from damage.
 This spotting scope is sealed making it waterproof.
 It has been nitrogen gas purged to be fog proof when operating in many different conditions.
 The Endeavor has a built-in sunshade.

 Vanguard backs the Endeavor with their Premium Lifetime Warranty.
 If your scope is damaged or defective they will replace it for you.
-With an unparalleled FOV and durable body, the Vanguard Endeavor is the third spotting scope to earn its spot on the best spotting scope for birding list.

 See Top Article: Best 3 Gun Scope | Top Rated 3 Gun Scopes & Optics